-Whale Beach is a picturesque, 600 metres long strip of sand in the Northern Beaches region, close to Palm Beach.
+Whale Beach is a picturesque, 600 metres long strip of sand in the Northern Beaches region, just south of Palm Beach.

 Not as well known as its bigger neighbour, Whale Beach is therefore usually much quieter, with a pleasantly secluded atmosphere.

 If travelling by car, turn into Surf Road (see map location) from Whale Beach Rd, which leads to The Strand right behind the beach.

 The Strand has lots of paid parking available.

 Public transport is also a good option.

 Catch the City to Palm Beach bus which stops at various places nearby Whale Beach.
 Check the bus timetable on the NSW Transport Info website.

 About Whale Beach

 Whale beach is one of our favourite beaches in the Sydney area.
 It’s a very pretty beach that doesn’t get as crowded as some of Sydney’s most popular beaches.